Building Cisco Multilayer Switched Networks

 Switch (enable) clear trunk module/port vlan-numbers

-The command to verify trunking status on a SET based switch
+The command to verify trunking status on a SET based switch is:

 Switch (enable) show trunk [module/port]